DennisData/DennisData/README.md

 - My name is Denis Kravets.
 - I'm Data Engineer from Moscow.
 - 5+ commercial experience in Data sphere (Data Science, Analysis, Engineering).
+- Small investor, can build a house, love traveling and memes.
 - You can find me on [![Telegram][2.1]][1].

 🔍 Rigth now, **I'm looking for a job**, if you are intersted, [here][2] you can find other contacts and CV on russian.